SvenGroot/Ookii.BinarySize/README.md

 If you wish to use the IEC standard where only IEC units are powers of two, and SI units are always powers of ten, this can be done by using a lower-case unit prefix in the format string, without including an 'i'.
-This applies to explicit units ("k", "m", "g", "t", "p" and "e"), as well as the automatic units "a" and "s".
+This applies to explicit units ("k", "m", "g", "t", "p" and "e"), as well as the automatic units "a" and "s", and works with both abbreviated and unabbreviated units.

 With this option, 1 kB equals 1,000 bytes, 1 MB equals 1,000,000 bytes, and so on.

-The unit prefixes will always be output as uppercase, even if they are lowercase in the format string.
+The abbreviated unit prefixes will always be output as uppercase, even if they are lowercase in the format string.
 The only exception is the decimal version of "kilo", which is a lowercase "k" to conform to the SI standard.

 ```csharp
 var value = BinarySize.FromGibi(2.5);